Esri/arcgis-maps-sdk-java-samples/editing/edit-features-with-feature-linked-annotation/README.md

 ## How to use the sample

 Pan and zoom the map to see that the text on the map is annotation, not labels.
 Click one of the address points to update the house number (AD_ADDRESS) and street name (ST_STR_NAM).
-Click one of the dashed parcel polylines and click another location to change its geometry.
+Once you have edited the feature attributes, click "Update" and then click again on the map to move the address point to a new location.
+You can also click one of the dashed parcel polylines and click another location to change its geometry and update its annotation (distance in feet).
 NOTE: Selection is only enabled for points and straight (single segment) polylines.
 The feature-linked annotation will update accordingly.

 ## How it works